Dr. Amir A. Khan

 - BA, English, University of British Columbia, Canada

 - 'Shakespeare in Hindsight: Counterfactual Thinking and Shakespearean Tragedy.'
-Edinburgh: Edinburgh University Press, 2016.
+Edinburgh University Press, 2016.

 Research and professional interests

-My next book is a book of film criticism which looks at the cultural value of hyper-realized forms of ironic comedy, occurring in what Northrop Frye might call “the low mimetic” register, or as examples of what David Foster Wallace might point to as depraved acts of cultural nihilism with no constructive cultural use value whatsoever.
+My second book is one of film criticism which looks at the cultural value of hyper-realized forms of ironic comedy, occurring in what Northrop Frye might call “the low mimetic” register, or as examples of what David Foster Wallace might point to as depraved acts of cultural nihilism with no constructive cultural use value whatsoever.

 Lastly, my second book of literary criticism will be an exploration of Shakespeare’s "Roman" plays; I make the claim, via close readings of four plays – 'Timon of Athens', 'Coriolanus', 'Julius Caesar', and 'Antony and Cleopatra' – that Shakespeare is critiquing the four types of government that follow the reign of the philosopher king in Plato’s 'Republic'.